denyspoltorak/metapatterns-website/metapatterns/content/part-7--appendices/appendix-e--evolutions/evolutions-of-a-monolith-that-lead-to-shards.md

 +++
 weight = 1
-title = "Monolith: to Shards"
-description = Multiple stateful or stateless instances of a Monolith can be deployed to improve performance.
+title = "Evolutions of a Monolith that lead to Shards" description = Multiple stateful or stateless instances of a Monolith can be deployed to improve performance.
 The systems may need a Sharding Proxy or Load Balancer.
 +++

-# Monolith: to Shards
+# Evolutions of a Monolith that lead to Shards

 One of the main drawbacks of the monolithic architecture is its lack of scalability – a single running instance of your system may not be enough to serve all its clients no matter how many resources you add in\.
 If that is the case, you should consider [*Shards*]({{< relref "../../part-2--basic-metapatterns/shards.md" >}}) – *multiple instances* of a monolith\.
 There are following options: